-We describe the incremental MapReduce part of the infrastructure by separately considering how Map and Reduce tasks handle incremental inputs.
+We describe the incremental MapReduce part of the infrastructure by separately discussing how Map and Reduce tasks handle incremental inputs.

 Incremental Map.
-Given that Inc-HDFS already provides the necessary control over the alignment and granularity of the input parts that are provided to Map tasks, the job of the incremental Map tasks becomes simplified, since they can implement task-level memoization without having to worry about finding finer-grained, misaligned, or misplaced opportunities for reusing previous results.
-Specifically, after a Map task runs, we store its results persistently (instead of discarding it after task execution) and insert a corresponding reference to the result at the memoization server.
+Given that Inc-HDFS already provides the necessary control over the alignment and granularity of the input chunks that are provided to Map tasks, the job of the incremental Map tasks becomes simplified, since they can implement task-level memoization without having to worry about finding opportunities for reusing previous results at a finer granularity, using another alignment, or at other locations of the input.
+Specifically, after a Map task runs, we store its results persistently (instead of discarding them after the job execution) and insert a corresponding reference to the result in the memoization server.

 Instances of incremental Map tasks take advantage of previously stored results by querying the memoization server.
-If they find that the result has already been computed, they fetch the result from the location of their memoized output, and conclude.
-This is illustrated in Figure 3 where part (a) describes the first run of an Incoop job, and part (b) describe what happens in a subsequent run where Split-2 is modified (hence replaced by Split-4) and the Map tasks for splits 1 and 3 need not be re-executed.
+If they find that the result has already been computed, they fetch the result from the node storing it, and conclude.
+Figure 3 illustrates this: part (a) describes the first run of an Incoop job and part (b) describes the subsequent run where split 2 is modified (hence replaced by split 4) and the Map tasks for splits 1 and 3 need not be re-executed.

 Incremental Reduce.
 The Reduce function processes the output of the Map function grouped by the keys of the generated key-value pairs.
-More precisely, for a subset of all keys, each Reduce retrieves the key-value pairs generated by all Map tasks and applies the Reduce function.
-To ensure efficient memoization of Reduce tasks, we perform memoization at two levels: first as a coarse-grained memoization of entire Reduce tasks, and second as a fine-grained memoization of novel Contraction tasks as described below.
+For a subset of all keys, each Reduce retrieves the key-value pairs generated by all Map tasks and applies the Reduce function.
+For efficiency, we perform memoization of Reduce tasks at two levels: first as a coarse-grained memoization of entire Reduce tasks, and second as a fine-grained memoization of sub-computations of a novel Contraction phase as described below.

-As with Map tasks, we remember the results of a Reduce task by storing persistently and locally their result and by inserting a mapping from a collision-resistant hash of the input to the location of the output in the memoization server.
-Since a Reduce task receives input from n Map tasks, the key stored in the memoization server consists of the hashes of the outputs from all n Map task that collectively form the input to the Reduce task.
-When executing a Reduce task, instead of immediately copying the output from the Map tasks, the Reduce task consults Map tasks for their respective hashes to determine if the Reduce task has already been computed in previous run.
-If so, that output is directly fetched from the location stored in the memoization server, which avoids the re-execution of that task.
+As with Map tasks, we remember the results of a Reduce task by persistently storing them and inserting a mapping from hash of the input to the location of the results in the memoization server.
+Since a Reduce task possibly receives input from the n Map tasks, the key of that mapping consists of collision-resistant hashes of the outputs from all n Map tasks that collectively form the input to the Reduce task.
+When executing a Reduce task, instead of immediately copying the output from the n Map tasks, the Reduce task retrieves the output hashes from these Map tasks to determine if the Reduce task has already been computed in a previous run.
+If so, the output is directly fetched from the location stored in the memoization server, which avoids the re-execution of that task.

-This task-level memoization has a crucial limitation.
-Since Reduce tasks can be large, when not re-used due to a change in a small subset of its input, this can result in inefficient incremental updates.
-Furthermore, the larger the tasks, the more likely that its input will include some changed data and thus the less likely that it will be re-used.
-Since each Reduce processes all values that are produced for a given key and since the number of such values only depends on the computation and its input, we cannot control the size of the input to a reduce by partitioning the input.
-This ultimately hinders stability.
-We therefore need a way to decrease the granularity of Reduce tasks.
-This, however, is challenging because we must avoid creating long chain of dependencies between the smaller tasks - such dependencies will force the execution of many subtasks ultimately destroying the initial goal.
+This task-level memoization has a crucial limitation: small changes in the input can cause a full - and potentially large - Reduce task to be re-executed, which results in inefficient incremental updates.
+Furthermore, the larger the task, the more likely that its input will include some changed data, and thus the less likely that the task output will be reused.
+Since each Reduce task processes all values that are produced for a given key and since the number of such values depends only on the computation and its input, we cannot control the size of the input to Reduce tasks under the current model.
+This ultimately hinders stability, and we therefore need a way to decrease the granularity of Reduce tasks.
+We must do so while avoiding creating a long dependence chain between the smaller tasks - such dependencies will force the execution of many subtasks, ultimately failing to achieve the initial goal.